harryautomazione/bigdata-ai-pipeline/README.md

 ⁕ This will:

-Load feature store data
+- Load feature store data
-Train a logistic regression model
+- Train a logistic regression model
-Save the model to the models/ directory
+- Save the model to the models/ directory
-Run Streaming Pipeline
+- Run Streaming Pipeline

 ⁕ Start the Spark streaming job:

 spark-submit streaming_pipeline.py

-The pipeline will:
+## The pipeline will -->

-Consume transactions from Kafka
+- Consume transactions from Kafka
-Generate features
+- Generate features
-Apply fraud detection model
+- Apply fraud detection model
-Publish predictions to Kafka
+- Publish predictions to Kafka

 ## View Predictions -->